gajop/sprd/README.md

 ### :construction: In progress:
 - New output types: Interactive, Json, Piped (like Interactive but pipable to files), Silent and Auto

-### :bookmark: Dev preview:
+### :bookmark: Dev release:
 - Improve command naming: download-repo is especially deceptive

-### :bookmark: Dev release:
-- Statically link it
+- Avoid panic in library code, use explitic errors instead of `<dyn Error>`
 - Pool downloader autofix files
 - Check validity of other metadata files too: save size & gz validity
 - Auto-retry
+- Statically link it

 ### :memo: TODO: